Whick-End/Banana_SHell/README.md

   * He support also **Ctrl-C**, and **Ctrl-D** to exit the shell

+  * Also we support all of Control, like **Control-R**, etc

   * You can do pipe, like that **ls | wc**, or what you want

+  * Environnement variable can be change, create, or delete

   * Specific commands, are **help** and **banana**
     * **exit** command, to exit the shell